-Set the switch to the "LO" position to switch on the low beam and the taillight.
+Turn the switch to the "LO" position to switch on the low beam and the taillight.

-Set the switch to the "HI" position to switch on the high beam and the taillight.
+Turn the switch to the "HI" position to switch on the high beam and the taillight.

-Set the switch to the "OFF" position to switch off all the lights.
+Turn the switch to the "OFF" position to switch off the headlight and the taillight.